 Transform fresh pumpkin into a perfectly smooth pumpkin baby food.
-Serve it as is, combine with other flavors and nutrients, and learn tips for freezing it too!
+Serve it as is, combine with other flavors and nutrients for yummy baby food combinations, and learn tips for freezing it, too!

 pumpkin baby food in containers.

 Fall and winter are a great time of year to make fresh baby food—and pumpkin is a nutrient-dense option to have in the mix.
-If you are out and about at farm stands or your local pumpkin patch, look for a pie pumpkin and plan to make some puree!.
+If you are out and about at farm stands or the local pumpkin patch, look for a pie pumpkin and plan to make some puree!

-You can serve it plain, with healthy fats added (such as avocado, coconut, or yogurt, or with other baby foods to make flavorful combinations.
+You can serve pumpkin baby food plain, with added healthy fats (such as avocado, coconut, or yogurt), or with other baby foods to make baby food combinations.

 It’s a mellow-tasting baby food to make and enjoy during the fall.
 And you can easily freeze it for future easy baby meals.